 - Omnicidal Maniac - Carozzo wants to slaughter the entire population of Earth.

 - Pintsized Powerhouse: The titular mobile suit, designed to be a more useful and manageable size than older Gundams without sacrificing their considerable firepower.
 It succeeds tremendously.

 - Most modern mobile suits apply, since in the early UC 0100s there was a general scaling-down.
-Compare the Crossbone Vanguard suits to the overhauled Jegans, both in size and performance, and see how it goes.
+Compare the Crossbone Vanguard suits and the Federation's Heavygun and G-Cannon to the overhauled Jegans, both in size and performance, and see how it goes.

 - Royally Screwed Up - Cecily/Berah is fine and Meitzer is a would-be Napoleon but otherwise quite sane.
 The rest of the family seems to be stark raving mad.

 - From what little we see of her, Cecily's mother seemed perfectly fine too.